rated-network/coding-challenge/README.md

 - Staking on Ethereum: https://ethereum.org/en/staking/
 - A primer on Lido: https://lido.fi/static/Lido:Ethereum-Liquid-Staking.pdf

-Reading through all of the above is not essential to complete the exercise, but it will help provide context.
+Digging through whitepapers, specs, GitHub repos, and other resources is essential in this space.
+It is strongly recommended to click through the links above and dig deeper until some familiarity is achieved.

 ## The Exercise